Constitutional complaint (Germany)

 The (individual) constitutional complaint ((Individual-)Verfassungsbeschwerde) is an extraordinary legal remedy in German law.
-The procedure serves to vindicate constitutional rights under the Basic Law of the Federal Republic of Germany (Grundgesetz, abbreviated GG).
-Constitutional complaints are adjudicated solely by the Federal Constitutional Court.
+The procedure serves to vindicate constitutional rights (mostly under the Basic Law of the Federal Republic of Germany – Grundgesetz, abbreviated GG).
+Constitutional complaints at the federal level are adjudicated solely by the Federal Constitutional Court.

-In the business year 2018, the Court recorded 5678 constitutional complaints filed, of which only 92 were granted relief, in total.
-Such relief may even extend, however, to voiding the statute found unconstitutional.
-(Note: Sec.
-95, para.
-3, sentence 1, Bundesverfassungsgerichtsgesetz - enacted pursuant to Art.
-94, para.
-2, sentence 1, GG.)
+In 2024, according to the Court, 4,595 constitutional complaints were decided; of these, 39 were granted.
+Relief may extend to voiding a statute that is found to be unconstitutional.
+(Note: Bundesverfassungsgerichtsgesetz § 95, para.
+3, sentence 1 - enacted pursuant to GG art.
+93, para.
+5, sentence 2.)